There are a number of ways that you can have your say and be involved in Council's decision-making processes.

 You are represented by Councillors at Council meetings.
 Councillors are available to discuss issues with you at Council meetings, by appointment and can be contacted via phone or email.

 Comment on individual projects that are open for consultation.
-View our consultation framework(DOCX, 12MB) or consultation framework(PDF, 2MB) to understand how we consult on projects across the shire.
+View our Community Engagement Policy to understand how we consult on projects across the shire.

 When you submit a petition or joint letter to Council:

 - It must clearly state the action Council is asked to undertake and every page must have the wording of the whole of the petition or request.

 - The wording of a petition should read ‘We the undersigned, residents and ratepayers of Macedon Ranges Shire formally request Council to...’

 - It must be in a legible and permanent form of writing, typing or printing.